PimvanderLoos/BigDoors/README.md

 * **How can I control doors from the console/command blocks?**
   *- When issuing commands from the console/command blocks, you cannot use the door name.
 Instead, you'll have to use doorUIDs.*

+# Resource pack:
+The plugin comes with an <ins>**optional**</ins> resource pack that only contains sounds that are played during the animation of the doors.
+It is not used for the animations themselves.

+If you don't want to use the resource pack, you can disable it in the config.
+Look for the `resourcePackEnabled` option.
+You should always disable it if you already have a resource pack installed on your server, as it may otherwise override your existing pack or cause other issues.
+Because the resource pack only contains sounds, disabling it only means that the sounds will not be played.
+Everything else will still work as intended.

+The config also has a list of URLs to the resource packs there for each supported version of Minecraft.
+You can use these to download the resource pack manually if you want to either host it yourself or merge it with your existing pack.

 # Translations:
 * (0.1.8.35+) [German](https://minecraft.zockerstation.com/bigdoors/), provided by ZockerStation.